psidnell/ofexport2/doc/templates/README.md

 #### Date Filters ####

+Tasks and Projects have several dates:

+- completionDate
+- deferDate
+- dueDate
+- completionDate

-There are various ways to match on dates, for example:
+There are various ways to match on dates and dateRanges:

+    of2 -ti 'completionDateIs("2014-11-26")'
+    of2 -ti 'completionDateBetween("yesterday","tomorrow")'
-    of2 -te 'completed && completionDate > date("2014-11-26")'
+    of2 -ti 'completionDate != null && completionDate > date("today")'
-    of2 -te 'completionDate==date("today")'
-    of2 -te 'within(completionDate,"25th","yesterday")'
+    of2 -ti dueSoon

-We're making use of some special custom functions here:

-- **date** takes a date in string form and converts it to a Date object for use in the expression.
-- **within** expressions takes 3 arguments (attrib, fromString, toString) and returns true if the date attribute is within the range.

 The strings formats of dates that are accepted are:

+- **"yesterday"**,**"today"**,**"tomorrow"**
 - **"2014-11-19"**: specific date (yyyy-mm-dd).
 - **"Mon"**, **"mon"**, **"Monday"**, **"monday"**: the monday of this week (weeks start on Monday).
 - **"-mon"**: the monday of last week.